What Happens If You Only Pay the Minimum on a Credit Card?

 This example uses a $10,000 balance, 22% APR, no new purchases, no added fees, and a minimum payment that starts around 2.5% of the balance with a $25 floor.

-Minimum-payment path
+Minimum-payment pattern

 The required payment may fall as the balance falls.
 That keeps the account current, but it can also let the payoff stretch.